 The very first time you use the Veo camera give yourself extra time before the match to power up the camera, get it on the tripod, connect to it with your phone, and start the recording.
 However, after you’ve used it a few times the setup takes under 5 minutes.
 Last Sunday I arrived at my daughter’s game at the last minute and my son had the camera up and recording before the starting whistle.

 Fellow soccer parents know the drill of dropping your kid off at the gate since there’s no where to park.
 With our 13 year old, I can drop him off with the camera and he gets it setup and running in time for the match.
-I like the flashing green light on the back of the camera that lets you know it’s recording.
+I like the flashing green light on the bottom of the camera that lets you know it’s recording.
 If he gets it setup and started I don’t even have to connect to the camera to make sure it’s working, just glance at the green light and if it’s flashing I know we’re all set.

 After a match you plug the camera into your network at home and it uploads the game into your Veo dashboard.
 This gives you an easy way to share goals and other highlights with players, families, and coaches.
 Before Veo I don’t know how many hours of game film I left sitting on hard drives or in the cloud, never shared with anyone simply because of the steps and time necessary to share it.